You are listening to the Sean Hannity Radio Show Podcast.

 Okay.

-Oh, all of a sudden, I'd be like, If I had your credit card, I can promise you one thing.
+Oh, all of a sudden, I'd be like, if I had your credit card, I can promise you one thing.

-Yeah, I would never go to Dubai with it.
+I would never go to Dubai with it.

 Okay.

-Uh, where would you go?
+Where would you go?

 Ireland or Australia.

-Australia's a good place.
+Australia is a good place.

-New Zealand, I don't know, something like that.
+I don't know, something like that.

-Some place beautiful and lovely and beautiful.
+Someplace beautiful and lovely and colourful.

 Go ahead.

-What'd you want to add?
+What do you want to add?

 I just want to know at what point when you're eating seafood, I think something we all agree on is you want it to be fresh.

-You know think about it for like five seconds.
+Just think about it for like five seconds.

 How many years have you known me?